Agent Runner

 How To Use

-not logged in and green when logged in.
+is gray when logged out and green when authenticated.
 Chatroom will show:

 Now you are ready to use Agent Runner.
 Use /bootstrap to initialize your workspace.